lucyferpt/Guard/README.md

-# USE V2, ONLY UPDATING THIS ONE LATER #9100

 # Guard has launched!
+USE V2, ONLY UPDATING THIS ONE LATER #9100

 # Recommendations for Windows
  On O&OSU10 go to Actions > Apply recommended only and exit software. || For HardenTools I recommend you open Advanced Features > & Select everything but CMD.